bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-node.png

 The **Node Number** is automatically assigned by CRAM.
-Nodes can not be reused in the network.
+Nodes cannot be reused in the network.

-**The Node Name** is user-defined, and is typically left blank.
+**The Node Name** is user-defined and is typically left blank.
 If the Node Name is used, it must be an ASCII string (alphanumeric and/or special characters).
 A good example for a node name would be a stream gage name, location, or other geographic reference.

 The **Comment** box allows the user to add any notes about the node that might be important to the design.